 It’s incredible waking up on a different island every other day and seeing the isles from an out-at-sea vantage point.

-ADMIRER TIP: Port Talks take place at 8:00am daily.
-They provide a great island briefing including a historical overview, local transport options including any free shuttles, nearby shopping and attractions.
+TIP: Port Talks take place at 8am daily.
+They provide a great island briefing including a historical overview, local transport options including any free shuttles, nearby shopping, and attractions.

-Pride of America has Freestyle Dining, meaning you can eat whenever and wherever you want in the complimentary restaurants:
+Pride of America has Freestyle Dining, meaning you can eat whenever and wherever you want in these complimentary restaurants:

 - Aloha Cafe (International Buffet)

 Bookings are recommended for the fancier specialty restaurants, these meals come with a cover charge or à la carte pricing:

 - Teppanyaki (Japanese)

 Fine dining in the specialty restaurants was a real highlight!
 I’m still drooling over Le Bistro’s tasty French onion soup (above), Teppanyaki’s buttery-garlic grilled seafood, La Cucina’s freshly baked bread and mushroom risotto, and the perfectly cooked T-bone from Cagney’s Steakhouse.